NishadWEB/public_APIs/README.md

   3. Replace 'your_own_api_key_here' with your actual API key.
 You can obtain it by registering on the relevant API provider’s website(Air Quality API by IQAir) .

-  4.**Ensure .env is added to your .gitignore** to prevent it from being tracked by Git and uploaded to any public repository.
+  4. **Ensure .env is added to your .gitignore** to prevent it from being tracked by Git and uploaded to any public repository.
 The .gitignorefile should already include.env`, but please verify it.

 3. Start the server:
 ```bash